James Hedges: 2004 presidential election

 Prior to the 2004 presidential election, Hedges was involved in a schism within the party stemming from alleged misuse of funds and mismanagement by Earl Dodge, the party's longtime face.
 Notably, Hedges and others claimed that Dodge sold the party's headquarters for $119,500 in 1999 with intent to build on his own property, but that Dodge instead kept the money for himself and moved the headquarters to a tool shed.
 Dodge countered by saying that he placed the funds in a separate party account, and argued that Hedges and others who had put forth the allegations were simply disgruntled with their position in the party.
 Hedges and his faction formed the Concerns of the People Party to counter Dodge, and nominated Gene Amondson for president.
 Both Dodge and Hedges claimed their parties were the legitimate Prohibition Party.
 The split came to an end in 2007 after Dodge's death, and the reunified party again nominated Amondson for president for the 2008 election.

 Presidential campaigns

 Hedges announced on February 18, 2010, that he intended to run for the party's presidential nomination for the 2012 election.
 Hedges lost the nomination to retired engineer Jack Fellure at the national Convention in Cullman, Alabama, on June 22, 2011.

 Hedges received the Prohibition presidential nomination for the 2016 election during a nominating convention held via conference call on July 31, 2015.
 Hedges was a contestant in the American Independent Party primary in California where received 10.56% and carried Lake County.

 Hedges appeared on the ballot in Arkansas, Colorado, and Mississippi and received 5,617 votes.
 He was the first Prohibitionist presidential candidate to appear on the ballot in Mississippi since 1896.
-He had the best performance for a Prohibionist presidential nominee since 1988 and placed third in Arkansas County, Arkansas.
+He had the best performance for a Prohibitionist presidential nominee since 1988 and placed third in Arkansas County, Arkansas.